james-world/spa-version-check/README.md

 # SiteUpdaterDemo

+## Overview

-This is a Proof Of Concept to show how we could handle mandatory and recommended uploading of new versions of Angular SPAs.
+This is a Proof Of Concept to show how we could handle the situation when a new version of an Angular SPA is available.

+This solution is useful when your users tend to keep your SPA open for days or weeks at a time.
+You release a new build, and they need to refresh/reload to get new features and fixes.

+Note, this isn't necessarily about backend breaking changes.
+This can be handled with, for example, versioned URLs in your APIs, use of client/server version headers etc. Here, we are just thinking about changes in the SPA code itself.
+Also, we aren't looking at anything like reloading parts of the application - this is about a full refresh situation.

+Following semver, we wanted to differentiate between a minor version change that represents a recommended upgrade, verus a major version change representing a mandatory change.
+IN the recommended case, we'd want to show a banner advising of the change, but in the mandatory case, we'd want to force the refresh after a timeout.

+## Trying out the Solution

+Most of the interesting code is in the `src/app/version.service.ts`.

-To test this out, build the code with `ng build` and then serve it **without** a hotloader running.
-(Eg. install `httpserver` globally and run `httpserver -p 9201` from the `/dist/SiteUpdateDemo` folder.)
+To try out the code, clone, `npm install` and build with `ng build` and then serve it **without** a hotloader running.
+(Eg. Don't use `ng serve`, instead you could install npm package `httpserver` globally and run `httpserver -p 9201` from the `/dist/SiteUpdateDemo` folder.)

 Point a browser at the site and then modify the version numbers in `/src/version.json` and `/src/app/version.ts` to a new minor or major version number (make them both the same).
 After a second or two you should see a notice appear indicating a Recommended (minor/patch version change) or Mandatory (major version change).
 If it's Mandatory the site will refresh after a few seconds.